 We compete in a market that relies on innovation and the ability to react to evolving consumer preferences.
 The vaporization products and consumption accessories industry is subject to changing consumer trends, demands and preferences.
 Therefore, products once favored may, over time, become disfavored by consumers or no longer perceived as the best option.
-Consumers in the vaporizer market have demonstrated a degree of brand loyalty, but suppliers must continue to adapt their products in order to maintain their status among customers as the market evolves.
+Consumers in the vaporizer market have demonstrated a degree of brand loyally, but suppliers must continue to adapt their products in order to maintain their status among customers as the market evolves.
 Our continued success depends in part on our ability and our supplier's ability to continue to differentiate the brand names we represent, own or license and maintain similarly high levels of recognition with target consumers.
 Trends within the vaporization products and consumption accessories industry change often and our failure to anticipate, identify or react to changes in these trends could, among other things, lead to reduced demand for our products.
-Factors that have previously and may continue to affect consumer perception of our products include health trends and attention to health concerns associated with herbs, oils, cannabis or other materials used with vaporizers, price-sensitivity in the presence of competitors' products or substitute products and trends in favor of new vaporization products or technology consumption accessories products that are currently being researched and produced by participants in our industry.
+Factors that have previously and may continue to affect consumer perception of our products or substitute products and trends in favor of new vaporization products or technology consumption accessories products that are currently being researched and produced by participants in our industry.
 For example, in recent years, we have witnessed a shift in consumer purchases from vaporizers designed for dry herbs to those designed for liquids or wax type concentrates.
 A failure to react to similar trends in the future could enable our competitors to grow or establish their brands' market share in these categories before we have a chance to respond.

 Regulations have recently been and are likely to continue to be enacted in the future that would make it more difficult to appeal to consumers or to leverage the brands that we distribute, own or license.
 Furthermore, even if we are able to continue to distinguish our products, there can be no assurance that the sales, marketing and distribution efforts of our competitors will not be successful in persuading consumers of our products to switch to their products.
-Some of our competitors have greater access to resources than we do, which better positions them to conduct market research in relation to branding strategies or costly marketing campaigns.
-Any loss of consumer brand loyalty to our products or in our ability to effectively brand our products in a recognizable way will have a material effect on our ability to continue to sell our products and maintain our market share, which could have a material adverse effect on our business, results of operations and financial condition.
+Some of our competitors have greater access to resources than we do, which better positions them to conduct market research in relation to branding strategies or costly marketing consumers and loyally to our products or in our ability to effectively brand our products and maintain our market share, which could have a material adverse effect on our business, results of operations and financial condition.